Deewani Mastani

 "Deewani Mastani" is a song from the 2015 Hindi film Bajirao Mastani.
-The song is composed by Sanjay Leela Bhansali and sung by Shreya Ghoshal, while backing vocals were given by Ganesh Chandanshive, Mujtaba Aziz Naza, Altamash Faridi, Farhan Sabri.
+The song is composed by Sanjay Leela Bhansali and sung by Shreya Ghoshal, while backing vocals were given by Ganesh Chandanshive, Mujtaba Aziz Naza, Altamash Faridi and Farhan Sabri.
 The lyrics were majorly penned by Siddharth-Garima.
 Ganesh Chandanshive penned the Marathi lyrics while the Qawwali lyrics were written by Nasir Faraaz.
 The song features Deepika Padukone, Ranveer Singh and Priyanka Chopra in the video.
 The movie was dubbed in Tamil and Telugu and hence the song was also released as "Thindaadi Poagiraen" in Tamil and "Mastani" in Telugu on 25 November 2015.
 Shreya Ghoshal rendered her voice to all the three versions of the song.
 The song was reprised in MTV Unplugged Season 6 and was also rendered by Ghoshal.

 Development

 Deewani Mastani is recorded, mixed and mastered by Tanay Gajjar at Wow & Flutter Studio in Mumbai.
 The song is arranged and programmed by Shail-Pritesh.
 The song was choreographed by Remo D'Souza, who made the dance a combination of Classical and Contemporary.
 Remo complimented Deepika Padukone for her dance skills by saying that her movements and expressions are perfect.
 The shooting of the song took ten days at a very expensive set created at Film City, Mumbai, in which over 20,000 intricately designed mirrors were used.
 Sanjay Leela Bhansali took inspiration from K. Asif's Mughal-e-Azam for this song in trying to create the Aina Mahal.
 It is his contemporary version of the classic song "Pyar Kiya To Darna Kya".
 The premise between the two songs is also similar.
 While in that "Pyar Kiya To Darna Kya" courtesan Anarkali dances for Prince Salim, in this one princess Mastani dances and declares her love for Bajirao.
 After the release of the song, the set of the song was being considered to be turned into a museum.
 Originally, The song was offered to Monali Thakur but eventually went to Shreya Ghoshal.